MoodShift guides young adults through overwhelming situations using simple mental exercises to shift their moods and emotions.

 THE BFFs: If two friends used your product how could it enhance or detract from their relationship?

-MoodShift would enhance friendships and relationships by putting less pressure on people to work through tough emotions alone.
-The product could carry some of users emotional weight and free up quality time for other more enjoyable activities.
+By relieving the pressure of working through tough emotions alone.
+The product could free up quality time for more enjoyable activities.

 THE SUPERFAN: How would a community of your most passionate users behave?

-They would behave in an empathetic, and understanding manner.
-The app is designed to teach users reasonable ways to manage their moods and emotions, top users would have excellent coping skills.
+In an empathetic, and understanding manner.
+The app iteaches users reasonable ways to manage their moods and emotions.

 THE BACKSTABBER: What could cause users to lose trust in your product?

 If the user's information was not private and confidential.
-Mental health is very personal and I imagine users would be quite upset if they found out their thoughts and feelings were not safe.
 To prevent this we guarantee users information is completely confidential.